vnzongzna/Nearby-Shops-Shop-Owner-Android-app/README.md

 Nearby Shops is a multi-vendor mobile based e-commerce platform.
 Multi-vendor means it can have multiple sellers.
-Its designed primarily for local shopping needs like shopping grocery, fruits and vegetables.
+Its designed primarily but not limited to local shopping needs like shopping grocery, fruits and vegetables.

 It has 3 android apps each for End-User, Shop-Owner and adminstrator and a JSON based REST API at the backend.